-- (1) Union citizens residing in Finland for more than three months shall register their residence.
+Union citizens residing in Finland for more than three months shall register their residence.
 The application for registering the right of residence is submitted to the Finnish Immigration Service within three months of the date of entry into the country.

-(501/2016) - (2) A Union citizen who has provided proof that he or she meets the requirements of registration shall be immediately issued with a registration certificate, giving his or her name and address, and the date of registration.
+A Union citizen who has provided proof that he or she meets the requirements of registration shall be immediately issued with a registration certificate.